-Daniella serves as Delaware Valley ACO’s current Administrative Fellow.
+Current Position: Chief Quality Officer for Tri-County Community Action Health Center Rhode Island Daniella completed her Administrative Fellow with Delaware Valley ACO in June of 2020.
 Daniella earned her B.S in Therapeutic Recreation from Temple University.
-During her undergraduate career she interned in various independent living, personal care, rehabilitation and skilled nursing facilities.
-In which she implemented a pilot study to decrease falls within the Alzheimer’s and Dementia unit and skill unit; decreasing falls by 37%.
-She realized that she was able to enact change on a larger scale.
+During her undergraduate career she interned in various independent living, personal care, rehabilitation, and skilled nursing facilities.
 This experience propelled her into the Master of Public Health program in Healthcare Management from West Chester University.
-Daniella completed an internship with the Center for Contemplative Studies where she developed a process to update the student assessment, track and analyze student engagement, create an improvement plan and implement health programs for the student and staff population.
+Daniella completed an internship with the Center for Contemplative Studies where she developed a process to update the student assessment, track and analyze student engagement, create an improvement plan, and implement health programs for the student and staff population.
+During her fellowship with the DVACO, Daniella completed rotations within the Quality and Post- Acute Care departments all while assisting projects in Operations and Network Development.
 Her professional interests include population health, quality improvement and value-based care.

 Current Position: Currently works with the Population Health team at Advocare, LLC.

 Priya Chaudhary served as Delaware Valley ACO’s Administrative Fellow from July 2018 through July 2019.
 She began her career as a primary care physician in India.
 She received her MD from Sri Ramachandra University in Chennai, India in 2013.
 During this period of medical training, Priya joined a student-led outreach NGO that provided health education to the underserved population in Chennai.
 This experience, along with subsequent years of work as a physician in the community, Priya quickly realized the need for a comprehensive, community-based, patient-outcome driven approach to the delivery of health care extending beyond the medical care provided in a hospital.